-Now that your Solid Fuel stove is installed and no doubt you are looking forward to many comforts it will provide, we would like to give you some tips on how to get the best results from your stove.
+Now that your Wood Burning stove is installed and no doubt you are looking forward to many comforts it will provide, we would like to give you some tips on how to get the best results from your stove.

 - 1. We would like if you could take some time to read the operating instructions/hints, which we are confident, will be of great benefit to you. - 2.
 Do not burn fuel with a high moisture content, such as a damp peat or unseasoned timber.
 This will only result in a build up of tar in the stove and in the chimney and the possibility of a chimney fire. - 3.
 CLEAN THE FLUE-WAYS OF THE STOVE EVERY WEEK AND ENSURE THAT THERE ARE NO BLOCKAGES.
 CHECK FLUEWAYS BEFORE LIGHTING ESPECIALLY AFTER A SHUTDOWN PERIOD.
 PLEASE REFER TO MANUAL FOR INSTRUCTIONS. - 4.
-Before loading fresh fuel into the firebox, riddle fully to remove all ashes this will allow better and cleaner burning.
-See Re-Fuelling Section. - 5.
+Do not allow the fire to die down too much before adding fresh fuel.
+Riddling is not always necessary when wood burning. - 5.
 Never allow a build up of ashes in the ash pan, as this may cause the grate to burn out prematurely. - 6.
 Avoid long periods of slow burning of damp or unseasoned fuel as this will result in tarring flueways and chimney i.e. timber. - 7.
 Allow adequate air ventilation to ensure plenty of air for combustion. - 8.
 Do not burn rubbish/house hold plastic. - 9.
 Clean the chimney at least twice a year. - 10.
-Burning soft fuels such as timber and peat will stain the glass.
-Regular cleaning will prevent permanent staining. - 11.
-Keep all combustible materials a safe distance away from the appliance, please see section for clearances to combustibles. - 12.
+Keep all combustible materials a safe distance away from the appliance, please see section for clearances to combustibles. - 11.
 For safety reasons never leave children or the elderly unaccompanied while stove is in use.
-Use a fireguard. - 13.
-Avoid contact with appliance when in use as the stove reaches very high operating temperatures. - 14.
+Use a fireguard. - 12.
+Avoid contact with appliance when in use as the stove reaches very high operating temperatures. - 13.
 This appliance should be regularly maintained by a competent service engineer.
-Use only replacement parts recommended by.
+Use only replacement parts recommended by Aga.
 Using unauthorised parts will invalidate your guarantee and may cause damage or injury.